bgiorgi1/WhoWantsToBe/README.md

 # Who Wants To Be a Software Engineer?

-Explanation of the game that was built and the deployed link will go here.

 Who Wants To Be a Software Engineer (WWTBSE) is a single player trivia game, that you can win by getting at least 5 questions right/recieve a score of 500 and above.

 Access the live deployed game: